• Skip to main content

 People who became sexually active at an earlier age as well as those who have had multiple partners may be at a higher risk too.

-As mentioned previously, being Black is also considered a potential risk factor so you already have one reason to get checked out on a regular basis.
-While less likely, doctors are still interested in anyone who might have been exposed to
+As mentioned previously, being Black is also considered a potential risk factor so you already have one reason to get checked out regularly.
+While less likely, doctors are still interested in anyone who might have been exposed to the drug diethylstilbestrol (DES).
+It was used in the 1950s to prevent miscarriages and the side effects can be passed on to the children of those who took it.

 The Latest In Cervical Cancer

-Treatment Options for Cervical Cancer: What Black Women Need to Know
+Cervical Cancer Clinical Trials: What Black Women Need to Know

 pap smear test